 Photographers within our community were all photographing the same event, at the same time, all over the country, which I found to be extraordinary.
-Saturday evening as the photographers in our community started sharing their 2017 Women’s March photos, I was blown away watching photos pop up from cities all over our country.
+Saturday evening as they started sharing their 2017 Women’s March photos, I was blown away watching photos pop up from cities all over our country.

-So we reached out to a handful of photographers within the Fearless and Framed community to submit their photos and tell their side of the story through a short series of questions:
+So we reached out to a handful of photographers to submit their photos and tell their side of the story through a short series of questions:

 - What most motivated you to go out and shoot this event?